artyomtkachenko/mycv/README.md

 #### Cloud Engineer at Virgin Australia April 2018 - present

-- AWS and Kubernetes SME
+- Establishment of best infrastructure as a code practices for AWS.
+- End to end design and implementation of Kubernetes + Istio setup on top of AWS.
-- Esteblishment of CI/CD and DevOps practicies.
+- Establishment of best CI/CD and DevSecOps patterns and practices for microservices.

 #### Senior Systems Engineer at Atlassian March 2017 - March 2018